The new Facebook profile change

 This particular meme involved Facebook users changing their status to “Change your FB picture to a cartoon from your childhood.
 The goal is not to see a human face on FB until Monday (Dec 6th) Join the fight against child abuse & copy and paste to your status!”
 The result was a newsfeed filled with characters from Button Moon, Transformers and My Little Pony.

 What was surprising about this meme is that it turned out to be nothing to do with the NSPCC at all.
-Despite this, the charity was forward thinking enough to release a statement saying how grateful they are for the increased publicity, donations and traffic to their site.
+Despite this, the charity was forward thinking enough to release a statement saying how grateful they are for the to their site.

 More Facebook memes